mbaradad/shaders21k/README.md

 # Procedural Image Programs for Representation Learning

 This repo contains code and scripts to download datasets for the paper _Procedural Image Programs for Representation Learning_
  (NeurIPS 2022).
 On a future release, we will provide easier access to the shader codes, but for now we require contacting the authors for access.
-Rendered data and models are already available.
+Rendered data and trained models are already available.

 <p align="center">
   <img width="100%" src="https://mbaradad.github.io/shaders21k/images/teaser.png">